jupyter/jupyter.github.io/community.md

 ## Explore our projects

 Jupyter has seen wonderful growth over the past decade.
-As we have grown the projects now span multiple GitHub organizations.
+As we have grown, the projects now span multiple GitHub organizations.
 Jupyter projects may be found in these organizations: